Kangaroo Bus Lines

-Kangaroo Bus Lines is an Australian operator of bus services in the Moreton Bay Region of Brisbane.
+Kangaroo Bus Lines is an Australian operator of bus services in the City of Moreton Bay in Queensland.
 It operates eight services under contract to the Queensland Government under the Translink banner.

 History

-In 1978 Daryl Webster purchased Kangaroo Bus Lines with six buses.
-In 1980 the three bus Narangba Bus Service was purchased.
+In 1978, Daryl Webster purchased Kangaroo Bus Lines with six buses.
+In 1980, the three-bus Narangba Bus Service was purchased.

 In April 2012, Kangaroo Bus Lines relocated from Morayfield to its current headquarters at Burpengary.